Search results for

 Google

 Powered by Duplex, Hold For Me can keep your place in a phone queue while you go about your day.
-When someone finally speaks, the feature will let you know that it’s time to talk again with an onscreen message and a Return to call button.
+When someone finally speaks, the feature will tell you it’s time to talk again with an onscreen message and a Return to call button.

 Be aware that Hold For Me can potentially miss when a representative comes on the line.
 If a call is mission-critical, you may want to stick it out.